Women's Musicians Network Concert, March 7

-The Women Musicians Network concert is open to all ages, and begins at 8:15 p.m., at the Berklee Performance Center, located at 136 Massachusetts Avenue, Boston.
+The Women Musicians Network concert is open to all ages and begins at 8:15 p.m., at the Berklee Performance Center, located at 136 Massachusetts Avenue, Boston.
 Tickets are $8 in advance/$12 day of show, general admission, and are available online or at the box office.
-Please call 617 747-2261 or visit berkleebpc.com for more information.
+Call 617 747-2261 or visit berkleebpc.com for more information.